dstackai/dstack/docs/docs/installation/index.md

 > If you don't want to host the `dstack` server or want to access affordable GPU from the marketplace,
 > skip installation and proceed to [dstack Sky :material-arrow-top-right-thin:{ .external }](https://sky.dstack.ai){:target="_blank"}.

+## Requirements

+Both `dstack` client and server are supported on the following platforms:

+- macOS
+- Linux
+- Windows Subsystem for Linux (WSL)

+Native Windows installation is not yet supported.

+In addition, OpenSSH version 8.4+ is required.

 ## Configure backends

 To use `dstack` with your own cloud accounts, or Kubernetes,